 The wisdom in prejudice

-Garsten’s readers cannot help but sympathize with the early modern retreat from a politics of rhetoric.
+Garsten’s readers cannot help but sympathize with the retreat from a politics of rhetoric.
 A Kantian sovereignty of scholars easily seems preferable to the whims of public opinion.
 But the attendant technocratic temptation to sever private judgment from the work of government simply will not do in a society like our own.
 Perhaps a purer aristocracy could flourish in a different place or a different time—on this front, western political thinkers may be guilty of an excessive ideological imperialism.
 But for all our constitution’s institutional complexity, Tocqueville reminds us, there is no such thing as a “mixed regime.”
 A deep democratic spirit is our national patrimony.
 That is no counsel of fatalistic despair, it is a call for us to preserve and to elevate the best in our democratic tradition.

 Rauch and Wittes rightly point to intermediary institutions as needed remedies, but they give no way to identify what those institutions are beyond not being democratic.
 Garsten provides a sounder point of departure: a commitment to deliberation and rhetoric.
 An obsession with voters’ ignorance leads many to minimize the role of these foundational democratic practices.
 But as Garsten reminds us, that impulse invariably proves counterproductive: